|Market Growth LT||B|

 Profitability Record Is Excellent Across the Board Suggesting a Very Well Managed Operation

 Computer Programs and Systems, is very profitable and this is reflected across the board in this category's indicators, with operating margins that exceed its peer group average and a very solid return on shareholder equity, all based on 12-month trailing data.
-The $31.84 million in net profit it earned during the same period accounted for 16.12% of total revenue, a healthy net profit margin.
-The Services to the Health Industry industry had an average operating margin of 11.85% in the period.
-The company's operating margin of 23.62% exceeded that average by 87.52%.
-Computer Programs and Systems,'s return on equity, based on trailing 12-month earnings, is not only outstanding at 49.76%, but it's higher than the 42.90% return on equity from the year earlier period.
-This is an important metric of management efficiency in our grading system, as it measures the amount earned on an investment in the company's common stock.
+The $32.74 million in net profit it earned during the same period accounted for 16.30% of total revenue, a healthy net profit margin.
+Operating income during that same period accounted for 25.01% of sales, 84.80% higher than the average operating margin for the Services to the Health Industry industry, which was 12.67%.
+Based on how much it has earned in the last four quarters, the return on Computer Programs and Systems,'s common equity has been a remarkable 47.40% during this time, even though this is below the 52.40% return on equity achieved in the year-earlier period.
+This metric plays an important role in how our system measures a company's management efficiency.

 |Debt/Cash Flow Ratio||A+|